Teleram: 1980–1985

 Between late 1979 and early 1980, the company was embroiled in a minor dispute with the International Printing and Graphic Communications Union (IPGCU) Local 406 and Newsday magazine.
 The latter had suspicions of high RF emissions coming from Teleram's Model 2277 terminal, which was produced by an outside OEM.
 While tests from an independent contractor deemed the terminal safe for normal use, Newsday demanded Teleram outfit the newsroom's terminals with metal shrouds to reduce interference.
 Teleram begrudgingly acquiesced, and another independent test a month later also determined that the terminal was free of excessive RF emissions, a test Newsday was satisfied with.
 However, they failed to inform the IPGCU, who had been overseeing the dispute between the two companies, of the latter conclusive test, before the IPGCU had raised the issue of safety around Teleram terminals with several national publications.
 As the IPGCU had mentioned Newsday in their debriefings with the newspapers, some of the newspapers called the magazine for clarification.
 Newsday brought up the safe readings from the latter test, leading most newsrooms to drop the issue.
 Even after this, however, the union and Newsday pressed Teleram to manufacture more aftermarket safety shields for their existing terminals, which they offered for US$40 each.

 In 1981 the company expanded its Mamaroneck headquarters, leasing another 3,200-square-foot building from Schulman Reality Group.
-In the previous year Teleram had introduced the first in its Portabubble line of portable terminals, starting with the TM/81.
+In the previous year Teleram had introduced the first in its Portabubble line of portable terminals, starting with the Portabubble/81 (also known as the TM/81).
 It weighed only 15 lb and shrunk the diagonal screen size of its predecessors' CRTs down to 5 inches.
 The TM/81 increased the working memory of its predecessors to roughly 20,000 characters; it cost roughly $5,000.
-The company announced an even smaller terminal line, comprising models only 9.75 lb each, in May 1982.
+As the name suggests, the Portabubble/81 uses bubble memory, a form of non-volatile data storage.